Powderly, Kentucky

 Powderly is a home rule-class city in Muhlenberg County, Kentucky, in the United States.
 The population was 788 as of the 2020 census.

 History

 The city developed around a coal mine opened by the Cooperative Coal Company in 1887.
 The community was named for Terence Powderly, an early labor leader, when the post office was established the next year.
+William H. Smith served as the first postmaster.
+The town was incorporated in 1963.

 Geography

 Powderly is located in central Muhlenberg County at (37.240274, -87.157042).
 The city is situated along U.S. Route 62 between Central City to the northeast and Greenville to the southwest.
 Kentucky Route 189 serves as a bypass route around Powderly.

 According to the United States Census Bureau, the city has a total area of 1.60 sqmi, of which 0.04 sqmi, or 2.50%, are water.
 The city drains south to Caney Creek and north to Little Cypress Creek, both part of the Green River watershed.